 Outside of your donors, your giving days should also emote solidarity through the participation of authentic storytellers.

-In one of my previous articles, Building a Culture of Philanthropy: The 5 Pillars, I speak about “a community of one.”
+In one of our previous articles, Building a Culture of Philanthropy: The 5 Pillars, we speak about “a community of one.”
 This is the collaborative community that should be engaged during a giving day promoting all the great things your institution empowers them to do.
 It includes a variety of stakeholders: students, recent alumni, faculty, staff, parents and even local community members like the mayor of your town, local celebrities, and local businesses.

 Each of these groups should be given the opportunity to celebrate, show appreciation, and highlight how your organization impacts them.